 Body weight is reduced to less than 60% of the normal body weight for the age.

-The new details raise the shocking spectre of children dying of starvation in Ireland 100 years after the Famine.
+These details raise the shocking specter of children dying of starvation in Ireland 100 years after the Famine.

 In one month alone, between November 27 and December 24, 1936, 22 children died from measles.